nayana-thapa/social-media/README.md

 # social-media

-This would be social network project based on React, Node, Next MongoDB and Socketio.
+This would be a social network project based on React, Node, Next, MongoDB and Socketio.

 Building this project during my leisure hours.